 The climate is noticeably colder in this part of Bali.
 Therefore, the structure was designed to allow natural airflow, allowing an airconditioner-free experience with the help of ventilators.

-The on-site restaurant serves homemade Balinese dishes, which is excellent news, as there are no other dining places within walking distance.
+The on-site restaurant serves homemade Balinese dishes, which is excellent news, as no other dining places are within walking distance.